 - Carrying out treatment plans

-As a Physician Assistant, you could also work at one of the highly acclaimed national medical centers in Bethesda, MD, Portsmouth, VA or San Diego, CA. You could provide support to pilots and air crews aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.
+As a Physician Assistant, you may work at one of the highly acclaimed national medical centers in Bethesda, MD, Portsmouth, VA or San Diego, CA. You might provide support to pilots and air crews aboard one of two dedicated hospital ships: the USNS Comfort and USNS Mercy.

 Training & Advancement

 Those pursuing a Physician Assistant position are required to attend Officer Development School (ODS) in Newport, RI.
 ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
 Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.